lionralfs/scala-graalvm-lambda/README.md

 ### Results

-(not scientific at all, first row is non-coldstarts, second row are the coldstarts):
+(not scientific at all, first row is non-coldstarts, second row are the coldstarts in milliseconds):

 ![Results](./results.png)